sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 Application can get creation or deletion event of VRF master device via RTNETLINK, as well as information about slave net device joining a VRF.

 Linux kernel supports VRF forwarding using PBR scheme.
-It will fall to main routing table to check do IP lookup.
-VRF also can have its own default network instruction in case VRF lookup fails.
+All route lookups will be performed on main routing table associated with the VRF.
+VRF also can have its own default network instruction in case route lookup fails.

 2. FRRouting is needed to support BGP VRF aware routing.